talhamughal1997/Carbon-Emission-Analysis/README.md

-Certainly!
-Here's a template for a README file you could use for a GitHub repository focused on Carbon Emissions and its associated factors:

----

 # Carbon Emissions Analysis Repository

 This repository aims to delve into the multifaceted domain of carbon emissions, focusing on understanding its key factors, challenges, and business-oriented questions.
 The content provided here serves as a foundational guide for anyone interested in comprehending and addressing issues related to carbon emissions.